hyperledger/besu-docs/docs/public-networks/reference/api/index.md

     * All JSON-RPC HTTP examples use the default host and port endpoint `http://127.0.0.1:8545`.
 If using the [--rpc-http-host](../cli/options.md#rpc-http-host) or [--rpc-http-port](../cli/options.md#rpc-http-port) options, update the endpoint.
-    * Except for the examples made on the Ropsten network, the example requests are made against private networks.
+    * Most example requests are made against private networks.
       Depending on network configuration and activity, your example results might be different.

 --8<-- "global/Postman.md"